MayssaJaz/Cloud-project/README.md

-# Cloud-project
-Cloud Computing Project: Book Boutique
+# Cloud Computing Project: Book Boutique

-Made by Mayssa Jaziri, Aycha Abid and Mohamed Aziz Bouaouina
+# Made by Mayssa Jaziri, Aycha Abid and Mohamed Aziz Bouaouina

 This project is a book shop where you can see, add and delete your books.